DrCode1066/Mario/README.md

 flag at the end.
 By completing the game, Mario shall swap the evil flag for a much better red one.

+### Designs

+All the levels are made with the type `list[list[str]]` because I decided it would be the most efficient way of making multiple levels.
+Originally, I was going to use `list[str]` to create levels.
+I would add a space before the player and remove a space after the player to move right.
+In the end, I found out that would be more work than it needed to be and resorted to adding sublists.